So, what is the best collagen to take?

 - Never compromising our integrity with misleading marketing, false claims, and/or inflated promises and gimmicks

 These principles influence all facets of the Edible Health business.
 They guide our every decision.
+Can other brands say and prove the same?

 - Can the company provide evidence of their statements?
 For example, their approvals from independent bodies?
-This includes statements linking to science and EU/UK approval, Halal/Kosher certification, WADA compliance etc

 - Does the company claim their collagen is “grass fed” suggesting 100% grass fed?
 If so, can they prove 100% grass fed as we don’t believe this is truly possible (see our FAQ).